dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 ## Explore The Lab Environment
 ### Explore The CLI
-Get a shell in the lab machine, and check that you can access the lab's code via `/vagrant` (Vagrant performs this mapping automatically during `vagrant up`).
+Get a shell in the lab machine, and check that you can access the lab's code via `/vagrant` (Vagrant maps this automatically during `vagrant up`).
 This lab's Jenkins pipelines use the `/vagrant` mapping.

 ```sh
 vagrant ssh